-Franklin D Roosevelt Primary is an institution steeped in a history that is distinctive and which reflects much cha
+Franklin D Roosevelt Primary is an institution steeped in a history that is distinctive and which reflects much change in its sixty-three years existence.

 One monumental step forward was taken in FDR’s very early years when the first Headmaster, Dr Peter Becker, received special permission from the Transvaal Education Department to teach Zulu to certain classes.
 It was a significant event given the political landscape of South Africa at the time.
 That set the tone for changes that occurred years later when Mr Becking began enrolling black children before many other public primary schools did so in 1994.